6litch-art/symfony-base-component/README.md

-# Base Bundle
+# Base Helper

-Bundle used in connection with some basic methods & twig template.
+Base helper used in connection with basic methods.